CallWhatsApp

 Skip to main content

-Aircon Indoor Unit Noise
+Why Is My Aircon Indoor Unit So Loud?

 Not all indoor unit noises mean a part is failing.
 Some are minor vibration sounds.
 Others point to fan or water-flow issues.
 The sound type and timing matter more than volume alone.

-1. Panel, Filter, or Louvre Vibration
+1. Panel, Filter, Or Louvre Vibration

 • Noise changes when the louvre angle changes.